mongodb/mongo-scala-driver/docs/reference/content/upgrade.md

 The legacy settings are still supported and can be imported from `com.mongodb.async.client.MongoClientSettings`.
 It is only required if you need multiple credentials or custom `heartbeatSocketSettings`, both of which have been deprecated.

+### 2.2.0

+No expected upgrade issues from previous release.

+### 2.1.0

+No expected upgrade issues from previous release.

 ### 2.0.0